mjbradvica/personal-website-articles/2022/avoid-component-events-in-vue.md

 ## Issues

-Compared to a callback which gives you:
+Compare this to a callback, which gives you:

 1. Built in type safety
 2. No strings to deal with
 3. No boilerplate to define emits
 4. A uniform convention with other front-end frameworks

-### Emits have no built in type safety
+### Emits have no built-in type safety

 Callbacks in Vue are type safety because you define the delegate in the component properties.